kriserickson/aging-coder/src/posts/2025-06-11-experiments-in-supervised-learning-part-2.md

 )
 {% endhighlight %}

 Ok, we have our tranformer, then we pass to our Scaler (StandardScaler) which standardizes features by removing the mean and scaling to unit variance.
-There are other scalers (MinMax, Robust, Normalizer) but LogicalRegression wants the StandardScaler.
-This is important for our LogicalRegression classifier.
+There are other scalers (MinMax, Robust, Normalizer) but LogisticRegression wants the StandardScaler.
+This is important for our LogisticRegression classifier.
 The `with_mean=False` argument is used because we are dealing with sparse matrices (from DictVectorizer), and subtracting the mean would not be appropriate.

 {% highlight python %}
 model = make_pipeline(